Obstetrics Services in Leesburg

 Obstetrics is a medical specialty focused on the unique health needs of pregnant women, including preconception, pregnancy, delivery, and postnatal care.
 Our obstetricians train to treat routine pregnancies as well as pregnancies with complications.
 We treat and diagnose miscarriages, gestational diabetes, high blood pressure, preeclampsia, and various other difficulties during pregnancy.
 We also have experience in cases involving fetal distress during pregnancy, labor, or immediately after.
 With the advent of obstetrics, birth has become a much safer practice for both mother and baby.

 In any obstetric service we provide, we recognize how important it is for you to feel safe and comfortable with your experience.
-With a patient-centered approach to care, our team works closely with you to cater to your individual needs and develop a birth plan that you are comfortable with.
+With a patient-centered approach to care, our team works closely with you to cater to your individual needs and develop a birth plan at Reston that you are comfortable with.
 Our OB/GYNs consider you an active partner in your pregnancy and birth care.
 Our obstetrics team in Leesburg and Centreville can discuss all the services available to you and encourage participation in the decision-making process.

 What to Expect During Obstetric Care